 Our Lord and Savior Jesus Christ can provide us a safe harbor instead!
-This prayer can be prayed any time of the year, not just on the feast day of Christ the King at the end of November.
+This prayer can be prayed any time of the year, not just on the feast day of Christ the King on the last Sunday in November.

 O Jesus Christ, I acknowledge you as universal King.
 All that has been made has been created for You.
 Exercise all Your rights over me.
 I renew my Baptismal Vows.
 I renounce Satan, his pomps and his works; I promise to live as a good Christian.
 And, in particular do I pledge myself to labor, to the best of my ability, for the triumph of the rights of God and of Your Church.
 Divine Heart of Jesus, to You do I offer my poor services, laboring that all hearts may acknowledge Your sacred kingship, and that thus the reign of Your peace be established throughout the whole universe.
 Amen.

 Pope Pius XI instituted the feast of Christ the King in 1925 to combat the disturbing growth of secular as well as atheistic thinking around the world.
 Many rulers and elites in various countries had fallen dangerously prey to the notion that mankind could manage just fine without God, thank you.

 They sought to relegate our Creator to an insignificant role in public life or to no role at all, as in Soviet Russia.
 The journalist Lincoln Steffens had recently described that atheistic society, a brutal dictatorship, as “the future, and it works.”